MrPatben8/AutoStemReloaded/README.md

 This is the only standalone, 100% free, opensource tool for converting regular mp3 files into Traktor compatible stem files.
 Here you can convert entire music libraries of plain mp3 files into 4 track (drums, bass, vocals & insturmental) stems files for use in DJ software such as Traktor.
-Autostem uses the Spleeter or Demucs machine learning algorythim and runs locally on your machine, meaning no annoying subscriptions or paywalls.
+Autostem uses the Spleeter or Demucs machine learning algorithm and runs locally on your machine, meaning no annoying subscriptions or paywalls.
 It's your computer doing the work.

 ### Features
 * Convert mp3 files into Traktor compatible STEM files.
 * Convert single files or entire folders of songs.
-* Choose between Spleeter and Demucs separation AI algorythims.
+* Choose between Spleeter and Demucs separation AI algorithms.
 * Convert large files.
 * Fully configurable STEM options, track colors and names, compressor and limiter.
 * Duplicate song finder/manager.